 The mapped areas below show the locations of these at-sea surveying trips:

-Below is a picture of our grapple system that we plan on using this year to haul ghost gear with.
+Below is a picture of our grapple system that used to drag on our retrieval trips for ghost gear that was unable to be seen with the naked eye or binoculars.
 Our system is based on the Fundy North Fisheries Association, they've had successful ghost gear retrievals since 2008.

-The video is our retrieval efforts in Englishtown 2021.
+The video below was our retrieval efforts in Englishtown using the grapple system.

 During our 11 at-sea retrieval trips, we were able to do these trips at the following locations: Bay St. Lawerence, Dingwall, Englishtown, Alder Point, North Sydney, Glace Bay, Port Morien, False Bay, Main-a-Dieu, and Gabarus.
 Below are the locations of our trips organized by the date we did the retreival.
 Each picture includes the position of the first trap we retreived with the number of traps and species that were in the specific location.